There are two basic types of sales.

-Your Lower Third salespeople have emotional objections about selling.
+Your Lower Half salespeople have emotional objections about selling.
 The process of selling creates tension in them.

 Books and group trainings may help, but not as much as individual sales consulting.
 You must meet with them, discover what aspects of selling are creating tension, provide new perspectives on their selling activities and inspire them to stretch in developing new professional skills.

 That's sales consulting!
 Either you'll do it, or I will via online calls.